enkidevs/curriculum/coding-intro/core/introduction/hello-code.md

 ---
 ## Content

-In this course, we'll teach you the **very basics** of programming.

-We'll cover variables, functions (or methods), conditional statements, and loops.

-> 💡 These concepts are found in most programming languages.
-They are the required minimum to understand or write software.

-We won't cover any language-specific features or advanced concepts.

-For the entirety of this course, we'll use [pseudocode](https://enki.com/glossary/general/pseudocode).
-This is how you write the bare functionality, without details of a specific language.
+For the rest of this course, we'll use our own [made-up](https://enki.com/glossary/coding-intro/made-up) language to paint the picture of how programs behave and what you can do with them.

+We'll be using a made-up language on purpose.

+The point of every program we show from now on will be to demonstrate a concept.
+Don't worry too much about specific commands and focus on the big picture.

+Understanding the fundamentals will enable you to pick up any real programming language later on.

-When you finish this course and move on to specific programming languages, you'll be taught that language's [syntax](https://enki.com/glossary/general/syntax).
+When you finish this course and move on to specific programming languages, you'll be taught that language's [syntax](https://enki.com/glossary/general/syntax) but the concepts will remain the same.

-> 💡 At the end of this course, you'll have several options for your next step.
-Here are some suggestions:
-> - Python is the default programming language to start with.
-It's easy to learn, closest to the English language, and powerful.
-> - SQL is a *querying* language and a good option as a stepping stone to learning a programming language.
-> - If you want to start by making a website, make sure you go through our Web course (which includes HTML and CSS).